ankittyagi87/banana_ml_utility_deepRL/Report.md

 were selected.

-The following parameters were set by using common values found online, where `fc_layers` specifies two hidden layers with size 64 each as default.
+The following hyperparameters were set by the network, where `fc_layers` specifies two hidden layers with size 64 each as default.
 This configuration was chosen as a reasonable balance of capturing non-linearity and keeping the network from being overly complex.
 The dueling network has 256 units.

 ```
 batch_size=64